 The benefits of regular exercise for people of all ages have been well established in the literature.
 Regular physical activity and exercise are associated with decreased risk of death and/or disability from pathologies such as cardiovascular disease, diabetes, arthritis, cancer, and pulmonary disease.
 It is also associated with positive psychological benefits such as decreased depression and improved quality of life.

-Research studies recommend that adults and senior adults should perform a minimum of 150 minutes a week of exercise in episodes of at least 10 minutes.
+Research studies recommend that adults and senior adults should perform a minimum of 150 minutes a week of exercise.
 This physical activity should include the four main categories exercise: stretching, balance, endurance, and strength.

-"Fit in 10" is a research-based exercise program including the "Increasing Physical Activity as We Age" Fact Sheets, posters and an exercise DVD.
-With this program you can get your exercise in one of two ways: 10-minute chunks throughout the day or all at once.
+"Fit in 10" is a research-based collection of physical activity resources including the "Increasing Physical Activity as We Age" Fact Sheets, posters, and an exercise DVD.

 Sample Exercise Routines